Driving on Autobahn

 Following are common signs found on the Autobahn.

-This sign marks the start of an Autobahn.
-From this point on, all rules and regulations governing the Autobahn must be obeyed.
+This sign marks the start of the Autobahn.
+All laws and guidelines about the Autobahn must be followed going forward.
 Hitchhiking beyond this point is prohibited.

-End of Autobahn.
+This sign shows the end of the Autobahn.
 This sign is installed just before the end of the Autobahn.
 This sign may also indicate the distance in meters to the end of the Autobahn.

-This sign marks the direction to the nearest Autobahn entrance and nearest city via respective Autobahn.
+This sign marks the direction to the nearest Autobahn entrance and nearest city via the respective Autobahn.

 This sign is installed at Autobahn exits.
 Exits marked by this sign are the only authorized exits from the Autobahn.

-Exit board on an Autobahn (Indicates exit to the mentioned city/cities.
-Mainz and Wiesbaden are names of cities).
+Exit board on an Autobahn (indicates exit to the mentioned city or cities).
+Mainz and Wiesbaden are the names of cities.

 Autobahn sign showing distances to major cities.
 Below the line are major cities via intersection along with their respective motorway number.
 The green-colored number indicates a European highway route.